CuriousOne23/WhenMathPrays/README.md

 ### CSV Scenario Format

 Scenarios are defined in CSV files with the following structure:

+**CRITICAL:** Primitives must be scored from the correct perspective.
+See [Primitive Modeling Guide](docs/scenarios/primitive_modeling_guide.md) for the M1/M2 framework - this is the most common source of errors.

 **Optional metadata rows (first lines):**
 ```csv